Harry Atmore: Member of Parliament

 Atmore unsuccessfully contested the Nelson seat in 1902, 1905 and 1908 against the Liberal John Graham.
 In 1911 he became Nelson's Member of Parliament.
-Atmore gave his support in Joseph Ward's Liberal government by voting for it on a no-confidence motion, which was saved by just one vote.
+Atmore gave his support in Sir Joseph Ward's Liberal government by voting for it on a no-confidence motion, which was saved by just one vote.
 Whilst remaining an independent, he normally supported the Liberals from then on.
 Regardless, Atmore's political independence was always discernible.
 He believed that politicians should be, first and foremost, representatives of the people.
 That when elected they should put principle before party.